Mbed-TLS/mbedtls/docs/psa-transition.md

 #### Restartable key agreement

-Restartable key agreement is not yet available through the PSA API.
-It will be added in a future version of the library.
+Restartable key agreement (enabled by `mbedtls_ecdh_enable_restart`) is not yet available through the PSA API.
+It will be added under the name “interruptible key agreement” in a future version of the library, with an interface that's similar to the interruptible signature interface described in “[Restartable ECDSA signature](#restartable-ecdsa-signature)”.

 ### Additional information about Elliptic-curve cryptography